temporalio/sdk-typescript/CONTRIBUTING.md

   ```sh
   npm ci
   ```
+  This is a longer process that involves downloading and compiling Rust dependencies, wait a few minutes.
 You should now be able to successfully do `npm run build`.
 If this fails, resetting your environment may help:

 ```